-One of our 1×1 consulting clients, Michelle Desch, recommends the Facebook group Yoga Jobs all Over The World.
-Michelle has found GREAT teaching jobs in Cambodia, Vietnam, and Indonesia through this group alone.
+One of our “business for yoga teachers” clients, Michelle Desch, recommends the Facebook group Yoga Jobs all Over The World.
+Michelle has found GREAT teaching jobs in Cambodia, Vietnam, Indonesia, and India through this group alone.

 Inversions, back bending, meditation, pranayama, and astrology workshops all work great!
 We took a really fun pop-up inversion workshop by Duncan at Zen Yoga Nicaragua in 2015.